-More information on using the SPI1 peripheral can be found in the detailed example code for SPI1 Master and Slave modes.
+More information on using the SPI1 peripheral with DMA can be found in the detailed example code for EZRadioPRO.

 31.7.
 Master Mode SPI1 DMA Transfers

 The SPI interface does not normally have any handshaking or flow control.
 Therefore, the Master will transmit all of the output data without waiting on the slave peripheral.
 The system designer must ensure that the slave peripheral can accept all of the data at the transfer rate.